Equipment and Knobology:

 It is important to have stable grasp on the probe, as the acquisition of a good image is often dependent on minute adjustments.
 In order to be able to make fine adjustments with the probe hand, it is best to hold the probe in the dominant hand with the thumb and index finger, using the other 3 fingers and ulnar aspect of the palm as a sort of ‘tripod’ to brace against the patient’s body.

-Sliding: performed by sliding the entire probe over the surface of the body- generally used to find a good imaging window
+Sliding: performed by sliding the entire probe in direction of its long axis over the surface of the body with a 90 degree angle of insonation- generally used to find a good imaging window

-Fanning (or Pitch): performed by adjusting the angle of the probe body to the skin in anterior posterior dimension.
+Fanning: performed by adjusting the angle of the probe body to the skin in anterior-posterior dimension (short axis) of the probe.
 This allows the ultrasonographer to scan through different planes of an organ from one imaging window

-Yaw: similar to fanning, but in the left-right dimension.
+Rock: similar to fanning, but in the left-right dimension (long axis) of the probe.
 Allows sonographer to extend imaging area to desired target not immediately below probe

 Modes: Machines often preloaded with imaging modes for particular organs/indications which optimize settings for study of interest (e.g cardiac, vascular, abdominal, etc.)

 Depth: Adjust depth of field presented on screen